ssimonlp/hostnfly/README.md

 # Backend test

-We are building a listing rentals management company; let’s call it Hostnfly ;) 4 main object populate our app :
+We are building a listing rentals management company; let’s call it HostnFly ;) 4 main object populate our app:
-- listings : apartments of our clients
+- listings: apartments of our clients
-- bookings : periods of time during which our clients leave us their apartment
+- bookings: periods of time during which our clients leave us their apartment
-- reservations : periods of time during which a guest rents one of our apartments
+- reservations: periods of time during which a guest rents one of our apartments
-- mission : cleaning an apartment
+- mission: cleaning an apartment

 bookings, reservations and missions all BELONG to listing (they all have a listing_id) but are not otherwise directly related to one another.

-Here is our plan to clean the apartment :
+Here is our plan to clean the apartment:
 - We create a cleaning mission called ‘first_checkin’ at the beginning of the booking
 - We create a cleaning mission called ‘last_checkout’ before the owner comes back
 - We create a cleaning mission called ‘checkout_checkin’ at the end of each reservation UNLESS there is already a last_checkout at the same date

-We negotiated the prices with our cleaning partner :
+We negotiated the prices with our cleaning partner:
 - a first checkin costs 10€ per room
 - a checkout checkin costs 10€ per room
 - a last_checkout costs 5€ per room

 Here is the input json
 ```
 {
   "listings": [